 Yes, using frozen scallops is acceptable.
 You’ll just need to take some precaution when de-frosting.
 Defrosting properly is key to retaining their fresh texture and taste.
 I prefer to place the scallops on a baking sheet in a single layer, cover, and refrigerate.
 Then follow procedures to dry the scallops before cooking.

-If you make these tender, succulent pan-seared scallops please come back and leave me a comment below with your feedback.
+If you make this 10-minute pan seared scallops recipe please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.
 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitte

 - 8 large sea scallops